amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 `5! = 5 x 4 x 3 x 2 x 1 = 120`

+Similarly, if we want to find the factorial of any other non-negative integer, we just multiply all the positive whole numbers starting from 1 up to that integer.

-Similarly, the factorial of 4 (4!) is:
+The factorial of 4 (4!) is:

 `4! = 4 x 3 x 2 x 1 = 24`